- How to apply to universities in Germany?

 - Universities that teach programs in English are ideal if you want to build a career in the future in an English-speaking country.

-To assess the quality of the work of universities, there is a special rating that is drawn up by the Center for Development of Higher Education Institutions (CHE): state institutions participate in it, the best of them receiving substantial funding and subsidies from the state budget.
+To assess the quality of the work of universities, there is a special ranking that is drawn up by the Center for Development of Higher Education Institutions (CHE): state institutions participate in it, the best of them receiving substantial funding and subsidies from the state budget.

 Higher education structure in Germany